 Villalobos Rescue Center (VRC) is a private, non-profit 501 (C) 3 organization.
 We are not funded by the state, city, parish, or any other entity as far as donations go.
 We are not “mandated” to be open to the public but rather have chosen to offer this opportunity to our fans, supporters, donors, neighbors, etc.

-In the past we have had some serious problems with visitors coming into and around our facility located in the Upper 9th Ward area of New Orleans.
-These problems range anywhere from well meaning and overly zealous fans who do not understand boundaries (running up on Tia Torres’ and tackling her to the ground to give her a “hug”…while walking a dog) to flat out safety concerns (stalkers that we have actually had arrested and in once case an angry woman who tried to run Tia Torres over).
-Because of these incidents and so many others, for the past year we had to shut down the public tours for the safety of Tia Torres, her family, the workers and the dogs.
+In the past, we have had some serious problems with visitors coming into and around our facility located in the Upper 9th Ward area of New Orleans.
+These problems range anywhere from well-meaning and overly zealous fans who do not understand boundaries (running up on Tia Torres and tackling her to the ground to give her a “hug”…while walking a dog) to flat out safety concerns (stalkers that we have actually had arrested and in once case an angry woman who tried to run Tia Torres over).
+Because of these incidents and for the safety of our staff, dogs, and Tia’s family, we do set specific guidelines in place.

 - No reservations are needed.
-Just show up.